whcsu/r2rsf/README.md

 The proposed R-squared random survival forest(R2RSF) is implemented within the framework of the ”ranger” R package (Wright and Ziegler, 2017).

+Download the package via github

+install.packages("devtools") # if you have not installed "devtools" package

+devtools::install_github("whcsu/r2rsf")

-Download the package via github and the usage is similar to that ranger
+And the usage is similar to that ranger

 library(rangernew)